Privacy and Data protection - GDPR

 The pre-requirements may still limit certain students' access to the course:

-The number of students admitted to the course is limited to 30, of which 20 from the Norwegian Master Programme and 10 international exchange students (master level only).
+The number of students admitted to the course is limited to 30, of which 15 from the Norwegian Master Programme and 15 international exchange students.
 If the number of applicants exceeds this, admission will be decided by way of lottery.

 Arbeids- og undervisningsformer